Get Inspired

 Dark to Light rule

 Following the dark to light rule can make decisions easier for you.
-Generally (but definitely not always) darker colours are on the floor, mid-tone colours on the walls and lighter on the ceiling.
+Generally (but not always) darker colours are on the floor, mid-tone colours on the walls and lighter on the ceiling.

 Head to the paint shop

-Once you have your colours in mind, at the paint shop select a number of colour cards, to take home, in varying tones and shades of the colours you have chosen.
 Never make a decision on your final colour in the shop, as the lighting and other factors will be different to your space at home.
 Believe it or not, these all contribute to how the colour will actually look.

 Purchase sample pots